camcastera/INNA-for-DeepLearning/indian_for_keras/README.md

 indian = Indian(lr=0.01,alpha=0.5,beta=0.1,speed_ini=1.,decay=1.,decaypower=0.5)
 model.compile(optimizer=indian)
 ```
+You will find some already implemented Networks [here](https://github.com/camcastera/Keras-Networks/).

 ## Below there is a more complete example on how to train a toy model with keras.
 You can also find it in the file [toy_example.py](https://github.com/camcastera/Indian-for-DeepLearning/blob/master/indian_for_keras/toy_example.py).